CHANGE. . .

 My work often develops through long-term projects rooted in observation and the passage of time.
 Whether recording the changing sky above Portsmouth, painting the seasonal life of a garden, or exploring the rhythms of the sea, each project begins with sustained looking and a curiosity about how light, weather and atmosphere shape our experience of place.

-The project is simple, involves me taking daily photographs of the western sky with my iPad.
+This project is simple, it involves taking daily photographs of the western sky with my iPad.
 I have three floors in my Southsea house and at the front of the house I have a velux window that overlooks the City and the iconic Spinnaker Tower.
-Almost every evening I climb a step ladder to reach the window, which I open and take at least one photo usually at or around sunset.
+Virtually every evening I climb a step ladder to reach the window, which I open and capture at least one image, usually at or just sunset.
 I am not looking for pretty sunsets, I am looking for interesting clouds that are illuminated by the dying sun.
 I am also intrigued by seasonal CHANGE and the position of the sun in relation to the silhouetted rooftops.
-I endeavour to frame and position the composition in such a way that I am not being intrusive to my neighbours and I like at least two thirds sky with just the roofs of the houses opposite.
+I endeavour to frame the composition in such a way that I am not being intrusive to my neighbours and I like at least two thirds sky with just the roofs of the houses opposite.

-I draw every day and obsessively take lots of photos.
+I draw every day and obsessively take lots of photos (my iPad is never far from my paintbox).

-My heroes JMW Turner and John Constable were both prolific documenters of the weather and I have been inspired by their watercolours and sketchbooks .
+My landscape heroes, JMW Turner and John Constable, were both prolific documenters of the weather and I have long been inspired by their observations of cloud formations and light.

 Project 2.
 Time and Tide